-Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria:
+Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.

-1. Statement of the Problem (10 percent)
+Description of the Issue (15 percent)

-- a.
-Describe the need for TTA as well as the challenges grantees and requestors in the field face in planning, implementing, or expanding comprehensive efforts in the subject matter area of the application. - b.
-Provide a clear and concise statement that demonstrates a thorough understanding of why the operation and expansion of the TTA/resource center is important, if applicable, as well as the scope of its potential contributions to the field.
+- a) Describe the need for TTA as well as the challenges local, state, and tribal agencies face in planning, implementing, or expanding comprehensive efforts in the subject matter area of the application. - b) Provide a clear and concise statement that provides a thorough understanding of why the operation and expansion of the National TTA Center is important, if applicable, as well as the scope of its potential contributions to the field.

-2. Project Design and Implementation (40 percent)
+Project Design and Implementation (40 percent)

-- a.
-Describe how the applicant will identify, assess, and deliver the proposed assistance.
-Detail how effective TTA will be delivered in the subject matter area as outlined in the program objectives and deliverables on pages 6-9.
-Applicants are expected to address these expectations in addition to category-specific ones.
-Describe the specific activities for providing TTA and outreach to grantees and field-initiated requestors. - b.
-Provide a complete description of all the requested deliverables and the methods for their delivery (e.g. adult learning principles, development sources, distance learning, process for information assessment, and revision).
-Detail how the applicant will implement the deliverables listed in the Program-specific Information section.
-Describe the goals and objectives and identify strategies for realizing each program deliverable as well as timelines. - c.
-Describe any materials to be developed and/or technical assistance to be provided as they relate to the applicable category. - d.
-Articulate the applicant's vision for the role of the TTA/resource center, if applicable. - e.
-Provide a well thought-out plan for transferring knowledge, best practices, and assistance to the overall reentry field, including a description of how the applicant
+- a) Describe how the applicant will identify, assess, and deliver the proposed assistance.
+Detail how effective training and technical assistance will be delivered in the subject area of their application as outlined in Objectives 1-4 in the Program-specific Information section listed on pages 6-11. - b) Detail how the applicant will implement the deliverables listed in the Program-specific Information section.
+Describe the goals and objectives and identify strategies for designing and implementing each program deliverable as described. - c) Provide specific information on any materials to be developed and/or technical assistance to be provided as they relate to the applicable category. - d) Provide a complete description of all the requested deliverables and the methods for their delivery (e.g., adult learning principles, development sources, distance learning, process for information assessment, and revision), including coordination of deliverable timelines for training approval. - e) Articulate the applicant's "vision" for the role of the TTA Center, if applicable. - f) Demonstrate a well thought-out plan for transferring knowledge, best practices, and assistance to the overall law enforcement and mental health field, including a description

-- envisions working on behalf of BJA and other partners in providing these services. - f.
-Provide a timeline (as an attachment) for completing the deliverables and identify the percentage of time to be dedicated by the individuals responsible for those tasks.
+- of how the applicant envisions working on behalf of BJA and other partners in providing these services. - g) Provide a timeline (as an attachment) for completing the deliverables and identify the percentage of time to be dedicated by the individuals responsible for those tasks.

-3. Capabilities and Competencies (30 percent)
+Capabilities and Competencies (30 percent)